HackRU/sledge/docs/protocol.md

 Asks the server to mark the client as an admin or a particular judge, given a `secret` with correct privileges.
 If the `userId` is a positive integer, the server will attempt to mark the client as the judge with that id.
 A `userId` of 0 indicates an admin (full privileges).
-A failure to authenticate will lead to `protocol-error` being sent back.
+An `authenticate-response` will be sent back indicating success or failure.

 ### `login`